CarrierOps/1P-Wiki/DocuMentor/pipelines/tmo_wv_inventory.md

 2. The data is then `LEFT JOINED` with our `MSL` i.e. `Inventory LEFT JOIN MSL` using `retail_id`.
 3. A `uid` column is created from `retail_id`, `total_units`,`sku_description`, and `date` columns.
 4. Data types are then enforced to ensure the consistency of the data.
-5. The data is then exported to BigQuery using a `MERGE STATEMENT` and GCS a clean `parquet` file is sent to the `clean` subfolder with the `tmo_wireless_vision folder.
+5. The data is then exported to BigQuery using a `MERGE STATEMENT` and GCS a clean `parquet` file is sent to the `clean` subfolder with the `tmo_wireless_vision folder`.
+6. A `gold layer` table is then created using SQL sent as a bigquery job which further cleans up the inventory data.
+This table is called `tmo_wv_inventory_gold`.